 “The group has helped me through a lot of the struggles such as going from ‘What should this character’s name be?’ to ‘What should I do next?’
 I think this group has helped give me feedback for what I have written.” – Ciara Swan

 “Stories aren’t really alive until they leave your mind and you share it.
 In our group of close friends, not only do we share our characters, their adventures and, over all, our hearts, but we also get much needed writing advice.
 We all have strengths and weaknesses and give advice that strengthen one another’s stories is awesome.
 There’s also a crazy cool connection between authors like us.
 Plus, when The Wordsmith Guild is based on the Inklings we can’t go wrong!
 C.S.
 Lewis and J.R.R Tolkien are my heroes.” – Naomi Meeks

 Letting other writers into your world is sometimes hard, but it is very worthwhile.
 We all hit seasons in our lives where we feel like we are alone and at a loss for words.
 We can climb out of those crevices and stand over them victorious and ready for more writing than we were before.
 Young writers are never alone while other writers exist on this earth.
 We all go through the agony and the adoration that a love for words brings.
 The journey is always better together than alone.
 Sweat out this summer by writing out your inspiration with friends and support around you.
 You can write above the hot and frizzy effects of procrastination and discouragement, and emerge the victor!

-Sadie Irene Miller is a young writer finishing high school.
+Sadie Irene Miller is one of TCP founding team members, joining when she was a young writer finishing high school.
 She is a proud homeschooler and the oldest daughter of five children.
 Hanging out with family and friends, playing sports, and writing are some of her favorite pastimes.
 She is also the co-creator of a small writing group in her area.
 Her goal is to reach others with the love of Christ through her writing and her example.